manycoding/price-tracker/README.md

 # price_tracker
-  A service to write price changes of specified items.
+  A service to fetch price changes of specified items.
+Update frequency specified in *settings.py*, currently it's daily at 23:00

   Dev server: